 Western Front: Hitler is done waiting to invade France and the Low Countries and wants Fall Gelb to being as soon as possible.
 He sets a tentative start date of 5 May 1940.

 Hitler is goaded on by public opinion, as expressed by journalist William Shirer broadcasting from Berlin: "What kind of war is this, where the world's two greatest armies stand facing but refrain from killing?"
 He recalls a typical scene: "200 yards from the Rhine, in sight of a French blockhouse, German soldiers play football."

 British Military: The Military Coordination Committee (MCC) is reorganized in such a fashion as to give its leader (in the absence of Prime Minister Chamberlain) Winston Churchill more direct control over all military operations.
 General Ismay becomes Churchill's chief staff officer at the MCC.

-German Military: General Johannes Blaskowitz takes over command of German 9th Army.
+German Military: General Johannes Blaskowitz takes over command of the German 9th Army.

 US Military: The US Navy establishes a naval air station in San Juan, Puerto Rico.

 German Government: The government designates a Krupp armaments plant at Essen as a "National Socialist model plant."

 Holocaust: The Germans seal off the Lodz Ghetto.
 The German authorities tell the Council of Elders that they will supply the 230,000 captives with food only if they become a "useful workforce."